 - When necessary, provide transportation for the injured employee to the nearest medical facility for treatment.

 An MCO is a Managed Care Organization that arranges for the provision of medical and health care services for injured employees.
 The MCO is responsible for handling all matters related to medical treatment.
 The MCO assists the injured employee with obtaining quality MEDICAL services.
-Risk Management staff evaluates claims for coverage applicability, monitors progress, assures timely and accurate payments, and all other claim ADMINISTRATION functions.
+Third-party Administration (TPA) staff evaluate claims for coverage applicability, monitor progress, assure timely and accurate payments, and all other claim ADMINISTRATION functions.

 You can obtain medical care only from providers who are listed on the district-approved MCO provider network.
 Review the Preferred Provider Locations poster at your work site.
 Should you see a doctor not on the approved list, with the exception of an emergency, you will be responsible for the doctor’s bill.
 In most cases only one treating physician is allowed at any one time.